grime3ja/ProjectAutomation/README.md

-# DailyWeather
+# ProjectAutomation
-A Python project using a RaspberryPi to send automatic daily emails, updating users on the weather for the day.
+## A Python project using a RaspberryPi to send automatic daily emails, updating specified emails on:
+* The weather for the day
+* Daily Affirmations
+* Daily Bible Verses